agampaa/BinaryTree/README.md

         Tree Creation
         Element Lookup of all the inserted elements Element lokkup for a non-existent element
-        Test Least Common Ancestors for a tuple of nodes.
+        Test Least Common Ancestors for a tuple of pair of items.
 In Python tuple is an immutable list or array Test Least Common Ancestor for a pair of items not present in the tree and verify exception is raised

 Example used